 - The Blue Ridge Parkway: While it’s not as green as spring and summer and as colorful as fall, the Blue Ridge Parkway is always worthy of your time.
 The road isn’t as busy during winter and your views from overlooks will be much clearer.
 However, some sections near Boone close during the winter months, so you will want to plan your hikes and driving routes accordingly!
 We recommend checking the Blue Ridge Parkway Road Closure Map before your vacation so you can stay up to date.

 - Little Parkway: US 221 between Blowing Rock and Linville is known as the Little Parkway.
-It is a short and curvy stretch of highway uses the side of Grandfather Mountain to connect the two mountain towns.
-Little Parkway stops include the entrance to Grandfather Mountain State Park and the entrance to the nonprofit-owned portion, which contains the Mile-High Swinging Bridge.
+It is a short and curvy stretch of highway that uses the side of Grandfather Mountain to connect the two mountain towns.
+Little Parkway stops include the entrance to the entrance to the nonprofit-owned portion of Grandfather Mountain, which contains the Mile-High Swinging Bridge.
 Other great stops along the way include the roadside Green Mountain Creek Falls and Moses H. Cone Memorial Park.

 Read More: Beautiful Waterfalls near Boone